 Mushroom Stroganoff Recipe for a Vegetarian Take on Beef Stroganoff

-Although the fish sauce is not as strange an inclusion in this mushroom Stroganoff recipe as some of you might imagine, considering the journey that post-World War II Russian refugees made, particularly the Russian emigres who settled in China and Hong Kong and opened restaurants, many of whom later made their way down to Australia.
+Fish sauce is not as strange an inclusion in this mushroom Stroganoff recipe as some of you might imagine, considering the journey that post-World War II Russian refugees made, particularly the Russian emigres who settled in China and Hong Kong and opened restaurants, many of whom later made their way down to Australia.

 Although I’m told that the Hong Kong beef Stroganoff is distinguished by its tomato sauce or tomato ketchup.
 I didn’t get to try it when we were last in Hong Kong and I’m still trying to track down a good recipe.
 If any of our readers have one, please do share it.
 I only have a few tips to making this creamy mushroom Stroganoff recipe.